 U.S. History

 Land of Hope: An Invitation to the Great American Story & original source documents.
 Will satisfy the TN graduation requirement of 1 credit in U.S. History.
 9th grade and up.
-Pairs extremely well with the Monday course Classical Political Philosophy: Cicero’s On Obligations, The Republic, and The Laws.
+Pairs extremely well with the Monday course Classical Civics: Cicero’s On Obligations, The Republic, and The Laws.